• Skip to primary navigation

 Homemade Taco Seasoning

-How to Use This Homemade Rice Milk
+Ways to Use Rice Milk

-Recipe Tips for Homemade Rice Milk
+Recipe Tips

 • Rice Amount: Use more or less rice, depending on what you would like the consistency of the final product to be.
 Standard rice milk is thinner than full fat cow's milk, but it's of course your choice what consistency desire.